 Parents

 We know parents are looking for ways to help their students get ahead.
 Through high school support and reduced pricing of college credits your student will be on their way to a great future.
 Your student can earn early college credit from Eastern Oregon University through dual credit in their high school and directly from EOU faculty.
-By submitting an application and a financial responsibility form once a year they are approved to take courses throughout the year.
+By submitting an application and a financial responsibility form (see student tab), they are approved to take courses throughout the year.

 Dual Credit Courses Available at Participating Schools